 \subsection{Bias}

-Before measuring bias, let's take a look at the performance of global model after 2800 rounds for each of the selection strategies.
-There are many well established evaluation measures for classification models including precision, recall, accuracy, f1-score, etc. For our evaluation, we have selected accuracy and f1-score as the measures.
+Before measuring bias, let's take a look at the performance of the global model after 2800 rounds for each of the selection strategies.
+There are many well-established evaluation metrics for classification models including precision, recall, accuracy, F1-score, etc. For our evaluation, we select accuracy and F1-score as the metrics.